Aeons (Esprit D'Air album): Commercial

 Aeons debuted at number 1 on the UK Rock & Metal Albums Chart, number 3 on the UK Independent Album Breakers Chart, number 6 on the UK Album Downloads Chart, and number 12 on the UK Independent Albums Chart.

+Tour dates

+Esprit D'Air announced a run of 27 live dates, beginning with a series of pre-release preview shows in March and April 2025, followed by the official post-release Aeons tour in November 2025 and February 2026.